• Art magazine

 Letting go or give away old works

 Letting go of old works can be particularly difficult for artists.
-Nevertheless, there is nothing to be said to keep things with a sentimental value-here the Swedish-Death Cleaning method recommends a special “disposable box” for personally important objects.
+However, there's nothing wrong with keeping things with sentimental value – the Swedish Death Cleaning method recommends a special "throwaway box" for personally significant objects.

 However, caution is advised when giving away sorted works of art: only give away if you know the person well and are sure that they have no problem with the no. In addition, you should be really convinced that she can use things well now.
 The mere passing of your own loads can become a burden for the recipient.